hindu-comm/mail_stream_advaita-l/2016/03/Fwd_Why_only_jagat_i/164__shrImallalitAlAlitaH.md

 +++
 [Archive link](https://lists.advaita-vedanta.org/archives/advaita-l/2016-March/040669.html)

-​Nicely replied.
+Nicely replied.
-Thanks, Venkataraghavan S.​
+Thanks, Venkataraghavan S.

 You can change the rule 1's wording as: there must be saMskAra of adhyasyamAna(the thing being superimposed), not